Predicting Dynamics from Flows of the Eigenstate Thermalization Hypothesis: Statistical Jacobi approximation (SJA)

 \section{Statistical Jacobi approximation~(SJA)}

-A statistical description of the Jacobi algorithm is sufficient to describe various aspects of quantum dynamics.
+The pseudo-randomness in the various ETH ansatze in Sec.~\ref{subsec:ETHspectralforms} suggests that a statistical description of the rotations proposed by the Jacobi algorithm is sufficient to capture response functions.
 In this description, the averaged decimated element $w$ plays the role of an inverse flow time, decreasing from a starting value of $w_0$ to zero as the Jacobi algorithm proceeds.

 In Sec.~\ref{subsec:Jac_regimes}, we introduce the \emph{distribution of decimated elements}.
 This is the number density of rotations between different energies as a function of the averaged decimated element $w$.
 In Sec.~\ref{subsec:Evolutionofspectralforms}, assuming that the ETH holds during the Jacobi flow, we introduce a parametrization of the ETH form factors~[cf. Sec.~\ref{subsec:ETHspectralforms}] as a function of $w$.